v3rtx/angularjs-rails-resource/README.md

     * **queryParams** {object} (optional) - The set of query parameters to include in the GET request
     * **returns** {promise} A promise that will be resolved with a new Resource instance (or instances in the case of an array response).

-* $post(customUrl, data), $put(customUrl, data), $patch(customUrl, data) - Serializes the data parameter using the Resource's normal serialization process and submits the result as a POST / PUT / PATCH to the given URL.
+* $post/$put/$patch(customUrl, data, resourceConfigOverrides) - Serializes the data parameter using the Resource's normal serialization process and submits the result as a POST / PUT / PATCH to the given URL.
     * **customUrl** {string} - The url to POST / PUT / PATCH to
     * **data** {object} - The data to serialize and POST / PUT / PATCH
+    * **resourceConfigOverrides** {object} (optional) - An optional set of RailsResource configuration option overrides to use for this request.
+Root wrapping and serialization for the request data can be bypassed using the `skipRequestProcessing` flag.
+This also bypasses the entire pre-request [interceptor](#interceptors) chain.
     * **returns** {promise} A promise that will be resolved with a new Resource instance (or instances in the case of an array response).

 * $delete(customUrl, queryParams) - Executes a DELETE to a custom URL.
 The main difference between this and $http.delete is that a server response that contains a body will be deserialized using the normal Resource deserialization process.